rygon1/fe8r-guide/README.md

 gunicorn wsgi:app
 ```

-Go to http://127.0.0.1:8000 in your internet browser of choice.
+Go to [localhost:8000](http://localhost:8000) in your internet browser of choice.
+The port number (8000 in this case) might be different on your machine, so check what port gunicorn is served in your terminal.

-If you're on Windows and not using WSL, try using Waitress instead of Gunicorn.
+Alternatively, you can just use `flask run` instead of gunicorn if you don't mind just running a dev server.
+Go to [localhost:5000](http://localhost:5000) or whatever flask says the port is.